Nai-Ni Chen

 Nai-Ni Chen (October 31, 1959 – December 12, 2021) was a Taiwanese-American dancer and choreographer.
-Trained in traditional Chinese and Taiwanese dance before immigrating to the United States in the early 1980s, she was the founder of the Nai-Ni Chen Dance Company, a dance company which blended traditional and contemporary dance.
+Trained in traditional Chinese and Taiwanese dance before immigrating to the United States in the early 1980s, she was the founder of the Nai-Ni Chen Dance Company, a dance company which blends traditional and contemporary dance.

 Biography

-Chen was born in Keelung, Taiwan on October 31, 1959, and started dancing when she was four.
+Chen was born in Keelung, Taiwan, on October 31, 1959, and started dancing when she was four.
 She studied modern dance, jazz, and Chinese martial arts at a secondary school for the performing arts; as a student, she joined the Cloud Gate Dance Theater of Taiwan and danced with the company for three years.

 In 1982 she moved to New York to attend New York University, where she studied choreography and education.
-In a 2017 interview she said: “I was so excited about the dancing in New York that I decided to stay rather than teach in Taiwan.”
+In a 2017 interview she said: “I was so excited about the dancing in New York, that I decided to stay rather than teach in Taiwan.”

 Chen drowned while on vacation in Hawaii on December 12, 2021.
 She and her husband Andrew N. Chiang had one daughter, Sylvia.